VolkovBos/jobboard_milestone3/README.md

 ## Testing

-### Error page
+### Error pages
-I tested the 404 error with [seositecheckup](https://seositecheckup.com/seo-audit/custom-404-error-page-test/jobboard-milestone3.herokuapp.com)
+I tested the 404 error with [seositecheckup](https://seositecheckup.com/seo-audit/custom-404-error-page-test/jobboard-milestone3.herokuapp.com).
+Further more I tested these page by temporary using abort(nr) in a view to see if it would redirect correctly.

 ### Validators
 To make sure there where nog syntax errors, I've used the following validators on my pages: